Tom-PIT/Connected.Docs/en/Logistics/Documents/Writeoffs.md

 ﻿# Writeoffs

-A **Writeoff** document is used to record damaged, lost, or otherwise unusable materials that need to be removed from stock.
-It allows you to specify the reason for the writeoff, select the affected items, and edit the quantities to be written off.
+A **Writeoff** document is used to record materials that must be removed from stock because they are damaged, lost, expired, or otherwise unusable.
+Typical examples include discarding **broken items**, **spoiled goods**, or **materials damaged during handling**.
+A writeoff lets you specify the reason, choose the affected materials, and enter the quantity to remove from stock.

+Writeoffs directly adjust stock levels.
+If incorrect quantities are written off, they can be corrected later by creating a **partial or full reversal** through the linked document menu.
+You can also use **[Stock view by material](../Stock.md#stock-view-by-material)** or **[Stock view by serial number](../Stock.md#stock-view-by-serial-number)** to understand how the material reached its current state before writing it off.

+> [!TIP]
-For a full walkthrough, watch the [Writeoffs](https://www.youtube.com/watch?v=_0jEGSTorsY) video.
+> For a full demonstration, see the **[Writeoffs](https://www.youtube.com/watch?v=_0jEGSTorsY)** video tutorial.

 To access Writeoffs, go to **Logistics / Documents / Writeoffs** in the [navigation](../../Common/UI/Navigation.md).

----

 ## Schema